aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 The final change for 2022 was the vast, vast number of bug fixes [^fix_pr].
 The fact that we were able to make so many fixes is a testament to how many users are reporting issues.
-This is mainly driven by tools that make use rustdoc-json, and in paticular cargo-public-api and cargo-semver-checks have driven a lot more eyes towards the code.
+This is mainly driven by tools that make use rustdoc JSON, and in paticular cargo-public-api and cargo-semver-checks have driven a lot more eyes towards the code.